cchoy96/csilMinicourse/intro_to_csil.md

 ## Layout of CSIL

-![alt text][https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT_hq8kPfccuPA9zK2AaHBc6XmDBzB0Us7zVPPTiPGwhq79cmaI "Map of CSIL"]
+![alt text][csil map]

+Locations of Interest

+- The Tutor Desk
+- CSIL Labs 1-5
+- Bathrooms
+- Handicap desks and entrances

 ## The CSIL Tutors